 Having your ideal audience in your back pocket?
 Priceless.

 Membership site for vocal training with lots of tiers: https://www.singingsuccess.com/shop/

 Low-cost membership course - $8/m for Photoshop tutorials each week! https://www.jessicasprague.com/p/photoshopfridayforever

 For those of you who don’t know me, let me bring you in on my Teachable success story.

 In the fall of 2016, I made $40k with my first course launch through Teachable.
 (CRAZY, right!?)

 My business is The Virtual Savvy, and I help aspiring virtual assistants launch and grow their business from scratch.

-Last year, I decided to add a monthly membership site to The Virtual Savvy’s line of products.
+In 2017, I decided to add a monthly membership site to The Virtual Savvy’s line of products.

 The biggest reason WHY I decided to start the membership site?
 I saw a real need in my community.
 (Hint: LISTEN to your audience!)

 Virtual Assistants wanted to grow their tech skills, but most YouTube videos are outdated, and it is difficult to piece together random information from all over the internet when it comes to tech.